What's on at the Tinkerage

 Teacher: Magdalena Pillai

-broken jewellery.
+jewellery.
 Don’t throw it out!
-Learn how to form
+Learn how to form links, hooks,

 Native Bee Hotels

-Find out about the many kinds of native bees in your garden with “native bee guru” Alison Mellor.
-Using recycled materials, this workshop will teach you how to make little homes to encourage these little pollinators into your garden
+Find out about the many kinds of wild native solitary bees (not honey producing) in your garden.
+Using recycled materials, PVC pipe and salvaged wood, this workshop will teach you how to make a little home to encourage these little pollinators into your garden.

-BYO: safety glasses, ear protection, protective gloves.
-You must wear enclosed protective shoes to The Tinkerage.
+BYO: safety glasses, ear protection, protective gloves and secateurs.
+You must wear enclosed protective shoes.

 Mosaic a Pot or Paver